-The Best Countries ranking incorporates the views of more than 17,000 individuals surveyed in 89 countries in seven regions: Latin America, Oceania, North America, Asia, the Middle East and North Africa, Sub-Saharan Africa, and Europe.
+The Best Countries ranking incorporates the views of more than 15,000 individuals surveyed in 85 countries in seven regions: Latin America, Oceania, North America, Asia, the Middle East and North Africa, Sub-Saharan Africa, and Europe.
 These people included a high proportion of “informed citizens” – college-educated people who keep up with current affairs – along with business decision makers and members of the general public.
-This year’s survey was completed in June 2024.
+This year’s survey was completed between December 2025 and February 2026.

-Collectively, the 89 countries in the 2024 ranking account for around 95 percent of global Gross Domestic Product and represent around 80 percent of the world’s population.
-Newly added to the survey this year are Iceland and Kuwait.
+Collectively, the 85 countries in the 2026 ranking account for around 93 percent of global Gross Domestic Product and represent around 78 percent of the world’s population.
+Newly added to the survey this year is Malta.

 How it adds up